Concurrent Training vs Block Periodization: How to Choose

 Are planning for seasonal or cyclical high-performance phases

-For many tactical and hybrid athletes, a hybrid approach that blends elements of both can be ideal, using blocks within a concurrent structure to emphasize specific qualities at different times without neglecting others.
+For many tactical and hybrid athletes, a hybrid approach that blends elements of both can be ideal, the breakdown of hybrid athlete vs endurance athlete training differences is a useful reference for understanding where that line sits.
+Using blocks within a concurrent structure to emphasize specific qualities at different times without neglecting others.

 The Science Behind Both Approaches